I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 export default {
   // private properties are kept on the server
   private: {
-    // specifies the endpoint to the external service in the environment file
+    // specifies the endpoint to the external service in the environment file (.env)
     endpoint: process.env.ASIA_RECONCILIATION
   },
   // public propertiest are sent to the client